User Profile

 Word Online and PowerPoint Online Copilot require 3rd party cookies

 If you are trying to use Copilot on Word Online or in PowerPoint Online and you are seeing an error like this: We encountered a problem validating your Copilot license.
 For more information, see https://aka.ms/copilotlicensecheck This is due to Copilot needing 3rd party cookies enabled in your browser for Copilot to work correctly.
-You can choose this for just particular sites by clicking this on the browser address bar like in Google Chrome: Or in Microsoft Edge: Thank you for using Copilot we look forward to your feedback and what prompts are useful for you.2.4KViews2likes0CommentsRe: Camera not supported on this browser or device
+You can choose this for just particular sites by clicking this on the browser address bar like in Google Chrome: Or in Microsoft Edge: Thank you for using Copilot we look forward to your feedback and what prompts are useful for you.2.7KViews2likes0CommentsRe: Camera not supported on this browser or device

 Kevin is correct that on iPad it uses the Safari WebKit engine.
 Currently the camera/screen recording is not supported on mobile browsers, on both Android & iOS/iPadOS.
-In the future we foresee that the camera will be in the Stream Mobile app which will allow you to record on your mobile device and upload to OneDrive for Business.2.7KViews2likes1CommentRe: Download original video as an mp4
+In the future we foresee that the camera will be in the Stream Mobile app which will allow you to record on your mobile device and upload to OneDrive for Business.2.9KViews2likes1CommentRe: Create/Record screen or video does not pop up

 Thanks for the report and sorry they are having an issue.
 You said it works for this user on one computer but not another computer?
 You also said "Create" and "Record screen or video", is this on classic Stream?
 Is the site microsoftstream.com?
 Or is this on Stream on SharePoint (stream.office.com)?
 If it is classic Stream can they go to this direct link and see if it works: https://web.microsoftstream.com/?showScreenRecorder=true It isn't a pop-up which loads, it is in the same app frame so I don't think there is a pop-up blocking this.
 Since it was working on one computer but not another I am not sure if there is a server issue or is there is a local issue on that device.
 I haven't seen other people report this but we will look into it.
-Please share any other details that you find.1.2KViews0likes1CommentRe: "New Recording" button visible but leads to blank page
+Please share any other details that you find.1.3KViews0likes1CommentRe: "New Recording" button visible but leads to blank page

 Thanks for sending that along Russ, like Marc said we are in the process of rolling out.
 We shouldn't see this but there might have been a mis-match from Stream start page (stream.office.com) and SharePoint/OneDrive for Business.
 We can check on it and report back.
-If you had a moment and you see this again can you click in the top right on the feedback button and choose "I don't like something" then we can get more diagnostics from your session.2.6KViews0likes8CommentsRe: Stream recording video: the cursor couldn't match my video
+If you had a moment and you see this again can you click in the top right on the feedback button and choose "I don't like something" then we can get more diagnostics from your session.2.9KViews0likes8CommentsRe: Changes to Teams meeting recordings for EDU A1 & “Recording failed to upload to Stream” error

 AB21805 related to this: Now that recordings can now go into one drive.
 I believe that all members have read access to the recordings from the meeting.
 Is there a way to give members no access as we don't want them to view the recording.
 Only want the owner to be able to view/edit.
 If there is can you show me how to implement this!
 The experience is setup that everyone who was in the meeting has access to view the recording, the file isn't read access to everyone in the organization but only those who were on the meeting invite.
 This is similar to how classic Stream works for Teams meeting recordings.
-If you have any other questions please let us know!4.7KViews0likes1CommentRe: Changes to Teams meeting recordings for EDU A1 & “Recording failed to upload to Stream” error
+If you have any other questions please let us know!4.8KViews0likes1CommentRe: Changes to Teams meeting recordings for EDU A1 & “Recording failed to upload to Stream” error

 ChristianBergstrom yes of course, moving forward we will have all Team meeting recordings saved to OneDrive for Business & SharePoint, and they will not be stored on the separate Stream service.
 You can read more about it here: https://docs.microsoft.com/en-us/MicrosoftTeams/tmr-meeting-recording-change And this is related to the new Stream changes announced at Ignite: https://techcommunity.microsoft.com/t5/microsoft-stream-blog/a-new-vision-for-microsoft-stream/ba-p/1686304 If you have any other questions please let us know!
-Cheers4.7KViews0likes1CommentRe: Changes to Teams meeting recordings for EDU A1 & “Recording failed to upload to Stream” error
+Cheers4.8KViews0likes1CommentRe: Changes to Teams meeting recordings for EDU A1 & “Recording failed to upload to Stream” error

 Hello everyone - I wanted to make sure everyone who was interested in this that they saw our new Teams meeting recoding experience where recordings will be saved to OneDrive for Business & SharePoint.
 You can learn more about it here: https://docs.microsoft.com/en-us/MicrosoftTeams/tmr-meeting-recording-change As mentioned in the document & video we are starting to roll this out here at the start of the quarter.
 If you have EDU A1 licenses and want to have recordings saved automatically, to SharePoint/OneDrive, please opt into this new experience listed on the site above.
-Thank you and please send us the feedback you have.1.2KViews0likes0CommentsRe: Changes to Teams meeting recordings for EDU A1 & “Recording failed to upload to Stream” error
+Thank you and please send us the feedback you have.1.3KViews0likes0CommentsRe: Changes to Teams meeting recordings for EDU A1 & “Recording failed to upload to Stream” error

 I wanted to make sure everyone who was interested in this that they saw our new Teams meeting recoding experience where recordings will be saved to OneDrive for Business & SharePoint.
 You can learn more about it here: https://docs.microsoft.com/en-us/MicrosoftTeams/tmr-meeting-recording-change As mentioned in the document & video we are starting to roll this out here at the start of the quarter.
 If you have EDU A1 licenses and want to have recordings saved automatically, to SharePoint/OneDrive, please opt into this new experience listed on the site above.
-Thank you and please send us the feedback you have.4.8KViews0likes11CommentsRe: Changes to Teams meeting recordings for EDU A1 & “Recording failed to upload to Stream” error
+Thank you and please send us the feedback you have.4.9KViews0likes11CommentsRe: Changes to Teams meeting recordings for EDU A1 & “Recording failed to upload to Stream” error

 Recent Blog Articles